ibm-cloud-docs/Registry/container-registry-cli.md

 **Command options**
 <dl>
 <dt>`IMAGE`</dt>
 <dd>The name of the image for which you want to get a report.
-The report tells you whether the image has any known package vulnerabilities.
+The report states whether the image has any known package vulnerabilities.
 You can request reports for multiple images at the same time by listing each image in the command with a space between each name.

 <p>To find the names of your images, run `ibmcloud cr image-list`.
 Combine the content of the **Repository** and **Tag** columns to create the image name in the format `repository:tag`.
 If a tag is not specified in the image name, the report assesses the image that is tagged `latest`.</p>